 The Library preserves and provides access to a rich, diverse and enduring source of knowledge to inform, inspire and engage you in your intellectual and creative endeavors.
 Whether you are new to the Library of Congress or an experienced researcher, we have a world-class staff ready to assist you online and in person.

 The Library's collection of Salem Press publiations is now available online.
-Simply click on this link Salem Press Online to access books on literature, history and science.
+To access books on literature, history and science, simply click on this link: Salem Press Online (Use: daphnehs/trojans)

 Students have access to the printers in the library for school assignments.